Sillybutts/Thumper/README.md

 # Thumper
 The Thumper is a MegaXL/Shotgun, T-pull prime, modular harmonica clip fed blaster.

-***THIS BLASTER IS STILL IN BETA.
-PARTS, INSTRUCTIONS, AND ANY OTHER INFORMATION IS LIKELY SUBJECT TO CHANGE.***
-**THIS BLASTER IS NOT YET RELEASED.
-DESIGN IS GOING WELL, BUT THE FILES HERE ARE OLD!
-I WILL ANNOUNCE ON MY YOUTUBE AND REDDIT WHEN THE BLASTER IS FINISHED.
-AS OF RIGHT NOW, DO NOT PRINT UNLESS I TOLD YOU TO!**

 <img src="GHimages/Thumper%20old%20vs%20new.jpg" width="300">
 <img src="GHimages/Thumper%20v4%20v97%205.png" width="300">
 <img src="GHimages/Thumper%20v4%20v97%201.png" width="300">